Bhavantu-Vadoliya/E-Learning-Platform/README.md

-# Project Title
+# E-Learning Platform

 ## About
 This project is a Django application designed to provide users with a platform for interacting with various features.
 It aims to facilitate learning and engagement through a user-friendly interface.

 ## Description
-This project is a Django application that serves as a platform for users to interact with various features.
+This project serves as a platform for users to interact with various features, including course management, user authentication, and dashboards for both students and teachers.

+## Features
+- **User Authentication**: Users can sign up, log in, and log out.
+The application supports different user types (students and teachers).
+- **Course Management**: Teachers can create courses, and students can enroll in them.
+The application allows users to view all available courses and their enrollment status.
+- **Dashboards**: Separate dashboards for students and teachers provide tailored experiences based on user type.
+- **Contact Form**: Users can submit inquiries through a contact form.
+- **Logging**: The application includes logging for various actions, aiding in debugging and monitoring.

+## Frontend Technology
+- **Tailwind CSS**: The project utilizes Tailwind CSS for styling, allowing for rapid UI development.

 ## Prerequisites
 - Python 3.x